 - 1 cup cheddar cheese shredded

-Heat the oil in a large Dutch oven over medium-high heat.
+- Heat the oil in a large Dutch oven over medium-high heat.
 Add the sausages and heat until cooked through.
-Remove from the heat and chop into slices
+Remove from the heat and chop into slices1 tablespoon extra virgin olive oil, 4 chicken sausages

 - Add the celery, carrot and onion to the pot and cook, stirring occasionally, until slightly softened, about 5 mins.
 Add the tomatoes, white beans and their liquid, vegetable stock and water.
-Bring to a boil and then reduce heat to medium
+Bring to a boil and then reduce heat to medium2 stalks celery, 1 carrot, 1 small onion, 1 450 g can diced tomatoes, 1 450 g can white beans, 2 cups vegetable stock, 2.5 cups water

 - Continue cooking until the soup thickens slightly, about 20 minutes

-- Add in the chopped sausages and parsley to the pot and season with salt and pepper to taste
+- Add in the chopped sausages and parsley to the pot and season with salt and pepper to taste2 tablespoon parsley

-- Top each serving with a generous sprinkling of cheese
+- Top each serving with a generous sprinkling of cheese1 cup cheddar cheese